TrezorHannes/vps-lnbits/README.md

 ### 9) LND Node: LND adjustments to listen and channel via VPS VPN Tunnel
 We switch Terminal windows again, going back to your LND Node.
 A quick disclaimer again, since we are fortunate enough to have plenty of good LND node solutions out there, we cannot cater for every configuration out there.
 Feel free to leave comments or log issues if you get stuck for your node, we'll be looking at the two most different setups here.
 But this should work very similar on _MyNode_, _Raspibolt_ or _Citadel_.

 Be very cautious with your `lnd.conf`.
-Make a backup before with `cp /mnt/hdd/lnd/lnd.conf /mnt/hdd/lnd/lnd.bak` so you can rever back when things don't work out.
+Make a backup before with `cp /mnt/hdd/lnd/lnd.conf /mnt/hdd/lnd/lnd.bak` so you can revert back when things don't work out.
 The brackets below indicate the section where each line needs to be added to.
 Don't place anything anywhere else, as it will cause your LND constrain from starting properly.

 _Adjust ports and IPs accordingly!_